PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ## CI: Integration Tests

-When opening a pull request to PX4, CI runs the integration tests of the SDK.
+When opening a pull request to PX4, CI runs the integration tests of the library.
 These can also be run locally from PX4:

 ```shell